 Things to Note

 Ventures tours are not cheap, but for all the support and commentary you get, they are a good value.
 On our Norway cruise, kayak tours were generally $159 for two-hour kayaks with extended trips, like our paddle and picnic, costing more.
-Zodiac tours ranged from $169 to $199 for one-plus hour tours.
-Tours that combine a Zodiac trip with a second activity (like a hike or ride up a cable car) will have higher prices.
+Zodiac tours ranged from $169 to $199; offerings that combined a Zodiac trip with a second activity (like a hike or ride up a cable car) had higher prices.

 On our Alaska sailing, the Ventures excursions started from a reasonable $99 per person for a 4.5-hour Mendenhall Glacier hike and hovered in the $200 to $300 range for kayaking and Zodiac adventures.

 It's also worth noting that some of the Ventures options are physically demanding, and being prepared with the right clothing and gear is key to both your enjoyment and your safety.
 Pay attention to each tour's description before signing up.